Georgia shelter-in-place exempts grocery stores, food pick-up, deliveries

 The order also requires rules at businesses that remain open, including health screenings, hand washing, staggered shifts and teleworking where possible.

-Gov. Brian Kemp announced April 1 that he would sign the order following changes to federal modeling and guidelines earlier this week that account for the fact that the respiratory virus can spread from infected persons who do not show symptoms.
+Gov. Brian Kemp announced Wednesday, April 1, he would sign the order following changes to federal modeling and guidelines earlier that account for the fact that the respiratory virus can spread from infected persons who do not show symptoms.

-As of noon Thursday, April 2, more than 5,400 Georgians had tested positive for COVID-19, the disease caused by the novel strain of coronavirus that has sparked a global pandemic.
-It had killed 176 patients from Georgia.

 Per the order, enforcing the shelter-in-place will be left to Georgia State Patrol officers and any state agency members deputized by the governor or the Georgia Emergency Management and Homeland Security Agency.

-The governor’s shelter-in-place order follows mounting pressure from health experts and politicians from both parties who have called for a statewide approach.
-Up to this point, Kemp has largely deferred to city and county authorities to decide whether to issue stay-at-home orders for their areas.
+The governor’s shelter-in-place order followed mounting pressure from health experts and politicians from both parties who have called for a statewide approach.
+Up to this point, Kemp had largely deferred to city and county authorities to decide whether to issue stay-at-home orders for their areas.

 Officials with the governor’s office stressed Kemp’s decision was also based heavily on the worsening strain hospitals are facing with shortages in protective gear and life-saving equipment, as well as new projections for patient capacity at Georgia hospitals to peak later this month.